TomSgrizzi/generatreex/README.md

 4. **Confirmation**: Once your input is validated, you will be asked to confirm if you want to represent movement lines in your syntactic tree.

 5. **Movement Lines (Optional)**: If you choose to add movement lines, you will be instructed to submit pairs of node labels that you wish to connect with movement lines.
 Each pair should be separated by a comma.
 For example: `DP1, DP2`.
+Press "Submit" to enter the next pair of nodes.

 6. **Proceed**: After submitting the node pairs, click on the "Proceed" button to generate your diagram.